open-sauced/maintainer-intro-course/effective-communication.md

 #### Timeline

 Let your contributors know how long they can expect you to review a pull request or to answer their questions.
 Inform them if you, for example, won't be available on weekends or after working hours.
+You can automate this message with GitHub action if you prefer.
+Read our [Maintainer Power Ups](./maintainer-powerups.md) chapter for more information about GitHub actions.

 #### Boundaries